techtoys/SSD7317Z/README.md

 ## Our First PMOLED TDDI Display Module
 UT2896KSWGG01 is a passive matrix monochrome OLED display of 96*128 with 4 in-cell touch keys, 1-D slide gesture detect and 4 outside keys fabricated by [WiseChip Semiconductor Inc.](https://www.wisechip.com.tw/en/) This repository describes how the novel in-cell display module is interfaced to a popular STM32 M4 MCU and the display and touch drivers developed.
 <img src="./Images/UT2896KSWGG01.jpg" width=100%>

 ## Interfacing to PMOLED Module
 Two interface types are required to drive the PMOLED module: SPI for display and I2C for touch screen.
-There are also GPIOs required for interrupts for FR (frame synchronization) and IRQ (touch event).
+There are also GPIOs required for interrupts: FR (frame synchronization) and IRQ (touch event).
 ![](./Images/Interface_diagram.png)

 ## An Evaluation Board